All Episodes

 The voting public was most interested in their ages, according to an analysis of the top Google searches about both candidates.

-Now you would think that at first glance that wouldn't be good news for Hillary.
+Now, you would think that at first glance that wouldn't be good news for Hillary.

 She got a $14 million book advance, can't sell a book, couldn't draw a crowd to a book signing.

-$300,000 for speeches, each speech, and she's out and is out there ripping into CEO pay.
+And she's out there ripping into CEO pay.

 And you know what else she wants to do?

-We have to clean up the money in campaigns.
+One of the four pillars of her campaign, we have to clean up the money in campaigns.

 I kid you not.

-We have to clean up the money and a woman who has said that her goal, maybe she hasn't said it, but her campaign has, that their fundraising goal for this campaign is two and a half billion dollars.
+A woman who has said that her goal, maybe she hasn't said it, but her campaign has, that their fundraising goal for this campaign is $2.5 billion.

-Now they haven't raised it.
+Now, they haven't raised it.

 I don't know how much they have raised, but that's their objective.

-Do you know what the total amount of money in 2012 spent by both Barack Hussein O, aka the one, and Mitt Romney?
+Do you know what the total amount of money in 2012 spent by both Barack Hussein-O, aka the one, and Mitt Romney?

-I'm asking for the combined totem.
+The total, I'm asking for the combined total.

 You are low, man.

-It's two 2.14 billion combined both candidates.
+It's $2.14 billion combined, both candidates.

 Don't know the breakdown, but that's a combined total.

-I'll tell you what this means, folks.
+And I'll tell you what this means, folks.

 You're fortunate to have me here to be able to translate this gobbledygook for you, because here's what that means.

-It means if she gets elected, after we have uh granted amnesty to 10 to 20 million illegals, i.e.
+It means if she gets elected, after we have granted amnesty to 10 to 20 million illegals, i.e., figure on 15 million new Democrat voters, we get that done, and then we reform the campaign finance system.

 Mrs. Clinton will close the deal.